-I am a Ph.D student working in the Kavraki Lab at the Department of Computer Science at Rice University.
-My research focuses in intelligent systems and robotics, specifically automated motion planning.
-In particular, my interests lie in the control of complex, physically grounded systems, efficient coordination of multi-robot teams, and robust planning under sensory, actuarial, and environmental uncertainty.
-The intersection of classical mechanical engineering methods for feedback control and modern algorithms for quickly computing valid motion plans is also interesting and promising.
+I am a Ph.D candidate working with Professor Lydia Kavraki in the Kavraki Lab at Rice University, Department of Computer Science.
+My research focuses on artificial intelligence and robotics, particularly motion planning.
+I am especially interested in automation and planning for high-dimensional robotic systems, efficient coordination of multi-robot teams, and robust planning under sensory, actuarial, and environmental uncertainty.
+The intersection of mechanical engineering methods for feedback control and trajectory optimization with modern algorithmic techniques for computing feasible motion plans is also interesting and promising.

 I am a NASA NSTRF fellow, affiliated with the Robonaut 2 project at Johnson Space Center.
 I am also a primary developer for the Open Motion Planning Library, a flexible, open-source software package for sampling-based motion planning of high-dimensional and complex systems.

 I am formerly affiliated with the PRACSYS group at the University of Nevada, Reno (now at Rutgers University), headed by Professor Kostas Bekris, where I completed my Master's thesis.
 My thesis work focused on discrete search algorithms which provide efficient and algorithmically robust path planning for multi-agent systems.
 An implementation of the Push and Swap algorithm that comprised part of my thesis is freely available for non-profit purposes.